 Description

-One face of the plinth is polished stone with an inscription in applied lettering: ‘TO THE GLORY OF GOD / IN GRATEFUL REMEMBRANCE OF / THE HEROES OF THIS PARISH / WHO FELL IN THE GREAT WAR / 1914 – 1919 / BY THEIR DEATH WE LIVE’, followed by the names of the dead.
+The Kingsland War Memorial is a First World War memorial, erected around 1920 by WG Storr Barber.
+Made of limestone, the monument is located within the churchyard of St Michael’s Church, approximately 45 meters east of the chancel.
+It features a wheel cross with a tapering shaft, set on a roughly-hewn tapering plinth and a two-stepped base, with the lower step constructed of rusticated blockwork.
+One face of the plinth is polished stone and bears an inscription in applied lettering that reads: ‘TO THE GLORY OF GOD / IN GRATEFUL REMEMBRANCE OF / THE HEROES OF THIS PARISH / WHO FELL IN THE GREAT WAR / 1914 – 1919 / BY THEIR DEATH WE LIVE’, followed by the names of the deceased.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.